-Contrary to popular belief, what you take in high school can make or break your college chances.
-While every school has different requirements, below is the general consensus on what you should take in high school if you want to be successful at any college you want to go to.
+Contrary to popular belief, what you take in high school can make or break your college admission chances depending on where you’re applying and what you want to pursue academically.
+While every school has different requirements, below is the general consensus on what you should take in high school if you want to be successful at any college you want to attend.
 After all, you wouldn’t want to wait until that dreaded rejection letter to find out you would have gotten in if only you had taken one more Spanish class.

-Taking any sort of math your senior year of high school will help you stand out from the crowd of other applicants.
+I hate to break it to you, but if you want to get into your dream school, taking at least a year-long math and science class each year is a good idea.
+It helps you stand out from other students who decide to drop them after junior year.
+Taking any sort of math in your senior year of high school will help you.
 And if math really isn’t your thing, see if your high school offers semester-long courses for seniors.
-For instance, for my senior year math classes, I took Discrete Math my first semester and Statistics my second.
-So don’t worry if an AP math class isn’t in your future, your dream school probably still can be.
+For my senior year math classes, I took Discrete Math my first semester and Statistics my second, giving me a broader set of math skills.
+So don’t worry if an AP math class isn’t in your future, your dream school still can be.

 Science APs can sometimes be easier than math, so if you’re struggling as to what science to take senior year, check out a class like AP Environmental Science and see what other students who took the class before you have to say about it.
 Bonus points because taking any class based on the environment helps your activist cred on your application as well.

 Wondering which AP classes generally feel the “easiest”?
-Human Geography, Psychology, and US Government are often cited as the easiest AP classes that most US public schools offer.
-If you need more evidence as to the relative ease of these classes, I once met someone who scored 5s on the Psychology and Government AP tests and he had never heard the term feminism before (AKA, you’ve got this).
+Human Geography, Psychology, and US Government are often cited as the easiest AP classes that most public schools offer.
+If you need more evidence as to the relative ease of these classes, I once met someone who scored 5s on the Psychology and Government AP tests and he had never heard the term feminism before (this is not a joke).

-For more advice about succeeding in high school and college, check out our Majors and Academics page.
+For more advice about succeeding in high school and college, check out our Majors and Academics section.